 Tickets to this program include admission to JANM for Saturday, April 15, 2023.
 Pricing reflects general museum admission pricing.
 Learn more about visiting JANM at janm.org/visit.

-Join for a screening of the new film, Before They Take Us Away, which captures the lesser known stories of Japanese Americans who self-evacuated from the West Coast in the wake of Executive Order 9066 during World War II.
-The screening will include a post-film discussion with writer and director Antonia Grace Glenn, producer and historian Professor Evelyn Nakano Glenn, and other special guests to be announced.
+Join us for a screening of the new film, Before They Take Us Away, which captures the lesser known stories of Japanese Americans who voluntarily removed themselves from the West Coast in the wake of Executive Order 9066 during World War II.
+The screening will include a post-film discussion with writer and director Antonia Grace Glenn, producer and historian Professor Evelyn Nakano Glenn, and WWII "self-evacuee" Tak Yamashita.

 Funding for this film was provided by a grant from the California State Library through the California Civil Liberties Public Education Program.